ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

 {PANEL:SessionOptions}

-The `SessionOptions` object contains the following properties which configure the session's behavior:
+The `SessionOptions` object is a property of `session` which contains various options to configure the session's behavior:

 | Option | Type | Description | Default Value |
 | --- | --- | --- | --- |